Paint Problem Solver

 Repair

-• If fisheyes appear in a basecoat, allow the color to flash then spray a mist coat over affected area.
+- If fisheyes appear in a basecoat, allow the color to flash then spray a mist coat.
 Do not use fisheye eliminator in undercoats or basecoat color.

-• If the paint has dried, sand to a smooth finish below the fisheye cratering and refinish.
+- If the paint has dried, sand to a smooth finish below the cratering and refinish.

 Prevention

-• Thoroughly clean the surface to be painted with detergent and hot water, followed by the recommended solvent cleaner.
+- Thoroughly clean the surface with detergent and hot water, followed by the recommended solvent cleaner.
 Wipe dry with clean rags.

-• Use fisheye eliminator that is specifically recommended for the topcoat.
+- Use fisheye eliminator specifically recommended for the topcoat.

-• Install an air filtering system that removes and prevents oil and moisture contamination.
+- Install an air filtering system to remove oil and moisture contamination.

-• Maintain air supply by draining, cleaning and changing filter(s) on a routine basis.
+- Maintain air supply by draining, cleaning and changing filters routinely.

 Cause

-Solvents in a newly applied product attack the previous finish causing wrinkling, raising, or puckering of the paint film due to:
+Solvents in a newly applied product attack the previous finish due to:

 Repair